My Son Sanctuary locates in a valley in the mountain, 45 km from Hoi An Ancient Town, and nearly 70 kilometers from Da Nang City.

 My Son Sanctuary dates back to the fourth century when King Bhadresvara of Champa Kingdom built the first temple dedicated to King Bhadravarman, who was the founding king of the first Amaravati region at the end of the fourth century.

 Many researchers found most temples from the 4th to 7th centuries were constructed with wood and almost destroyed.
-So, at present, the My Son region consists of ancient buildings from the 17th to 13th centuries.
+So, at present, the region in My Son Vietnam consists of ancient buildings from the 17th to 13th centuries.

-The prominent highlight of the ancient Champa buildings is the brick frames seem to remain intact, such as the Siva statue, stone stele, mascots, and old clay bricks.
+The prominent highlight of the ancient Champa buildings is that brick frames remain intact, which shows the unique skills of using clay to build the temples.

-- Area A: This group can be considered at the guardian temple.
-From here, you can observe areas C and D. The main temple of A is in the process of restoration, which is worth exploring.
+• Area A: This group is at the guardian temple.
+From here, you can observe areas C and D. The main temple of A has been restored, so you can see brighter bricks on its walls.

-- Area G: This group has just been restored, locating between groups B and E.
+• Area G: This group has just been restored, located between groups B and E.

-- Area C and D: This group stays in the southern valley, which is the most prominent area in My Son Sanctuary with many diverse and rich inscriptions, temples, reliefs, and sculptures.
-In these groups has the main temple, called Kalan, with a door to the east and a large Linga – Yoni inside (now only a stone Yoni pedestal).
+• Area C and D: This group stays in the southern valley, which is the most prominent area in My Son Sanctuary.
+You can find many inscriptions, temples, reliefs, and sculptures.
+In these groups is the main temple called Kalan.
+Its door faces the east, and a large Linga-Yoni used to be inside, but now only a stone Yoni pedestal is left.

 Cham traditional performance

-Cham dance is a recent activity that tourists can see the traditional dance, drum, and flute at the small theatre in the area of My Son Holy Land.
+Cham dance is a recent activity in that tourists can see the traditional dance, drum, and flute at the small theatre in the area of My Son Temples.

-Cham dance opens three shows per day, with 15 minutes long for each.
-Although the performances are short, it is worth to spend your time there.
+Cham Dance opens three shows per day, 15 minutes long each.
+Although the performances are short, it is worth spending your time there.

 Schedule of Cham traditional dance: